xMiguelx13/Active-Directory/README.md

 <img src="https://i.imgur.com/PxOJlXV.png" height="80%" width="80%" alt="Adding WS2019 to VB"/>
 <br />
 <br />
 In settings on the Windows Server 2019, I added on Adapter 1; NAT which will give me access to the outside internet, and then I added Adapter 2; Internal.
+This Adapter 2 will serve as the conduit between the outside internet and our clients.
  The internal network will give the clients access to the server: <br/>
 <img src="https://i.imgur.com/udpqPbj.png" height="80%" width="80%" alt="WS2019 Settings"/>
 <br />